-- Ruby on Rails: Ruby on Rails is an MIT licensed Ruby-based framework that used various web services, web pages, and database structures.
+- Ruby on Rails: Ruby on Rails is an MIT-licensed Ruby-based framework that uses various web services, web pages, and database structures.
 It’s an open-source web application framework that separates the codes by their functions like the resource layer, data layer, and presentation layer.

-To learn about NodeJs, you can check out our NodeJS Interview Questions that involve some of the most frequently asked questions during job interviews.
+To learn about NodeJs, you can check out our NodeJS Interview Questions which involve some of the most frequently asked questions during job interviews.

 Looking to build web applications using Python language?
 Head on to our Python Web Development Tutorial now!